LOWER BLOOD PRESSURE WITH STEPS

 "3,000 steps is large enough but not too challenging to achieve for health benefits," Lee says.

-The team conducted the study during the height of the COVID-19 pandemic, which meant they had to do everything remotely.
+The team conducted the study during the height of the COVID-19 pandemic, which necessitated that they work remotely.

-The researchers sent participants a kit with pedometers, blood pressure monitors, and step diaries for participants to log how much they were walking each day.
+The researchers sent participants a kit containing pedometers, blood pressure monitors, and step diaries for them to log their daily walking activity.

 Participants' systolic and diastolic blood pressure decreased by an average of seven and four points, respectively, after the intervention.